napalm-automation/napalm-ansible/README.md

 [nxos:vars]
 # Must match Python that NAPALM is installed into.
 ansible_python_interpreter=/path/to/venv/bin/python
-# NX-API port is specified in the playbook in 'optional_args'
-# Use SSH by specifying 'dev_os: nxos_ssh' in task arguments
 ansible_network_os=nxos
 # Continue using 'network_cli' (NAPALM module itself will use NX-API)
 ansible_connection=network_cli